-Notwithstanding the provisions of Articles 15 and 16, income derived by public entertainers, such as theatre, motion picture, radio or television artistes, and musicians, and by athletes, from their personal activities as such may be taxed in the State in which these activities are exercised.
+- 1. Notwithstanding the provisions of Articles 5, 7, 15 and 16, income derived by public entertainers, such as theatre, motion picture, radio or television artistes, and musicians, and by athletes, from their personal activities as such, or income derived from the furnishing by an enterprise of the services of such public entertainers or athletes may be taxed in the State in which these activities or services are exercised. - 2.
+The provisions of paragraph 1 shall not apply if the visit of public entertainers or athletes to one of the States is supported wholly or substantially from the public funds of the other State, a political subdivision or a local authority thereof.

 Article 19.
-PENSIONS
+Pensions and annuities

-Subject to the provisions of paragraph 1 of Article 20, pensions and other similar remuneration paid to a resident of one of the States in consideration of past employment shall be taxable only in that State.
+1. Subject to the provisions of paragraph 2 of this Article and paragraph 1 of Article 20, pensions and other similar remuneration paid in consideration of past employment to a resident of one of the States and any annuity paid to such a resident, shall be taxable only in that State.